Incorporating Purees into Baby Led Weaning

 Most Square Meals include a hint of fresh herbs & spices to encourage your baby to learn to eat like you do!
 Apple Curry Chicken (with coconut curry), Avocado Greens (with garlic), Harvest Feast (with cinnamon & cardamom), Spinach Dahl (with several Indian spices), and many more.

-8. Remember that allergen introduction at 4-6 months is recommended to help prevent food allergies.
+8. AAP recommends introducing allergens at 4-6 months to help prevent food allergies.

 Offering your baby wheat, dairy, soy, eggs, fish, shellfish, peanuts, tree nuts EARLY & OFTEN can actually help their immune system build up a tolerance and acceptance of these Top 8 Allergens.